Fundraising and Supporter Development

 If the agreement with the donor can no longer be fulfilled

-There may be on occasions where we cannot fulfil the terms of the Gift Agreement with a donor.
+There may be occasions where we cannot fulfil the terms of the Gift Agreement with a donor.
 It may be that the project ceases to exist or the funds are no longer required for that area.
-In this case we would have in depth discussions with the donors to see whether their funds could be re-directed to support another area of the Charity’s work.
+In this case, we would have in-depth discussions with the donors to see whether their funds could be re-directed to support another area of the Charity’s work.
 If no agreement can be reached then the funds would be returned to the donor.

 For reputational/ethical reasons

 The Fundraising team exercise due diligence in the acceptance of all donations.
-The Charity will not accept donations which are judged to be unethical or put the reputations of the Charity at unacceptable risk.
-This is outlined in our Gift Acceptance Policy.
+The Charity will not accept donations which are judged to be unethical or put the reputation of the Charity at unacceptable risk.
+This is outlined in our Gift Acceptance Policy available for download below.

 - They are judged to have been unethically or illegally obtained